-Today (January 15) is National Pothole Day.
-This national awareness day was created by campaigners for the UK’s roads ‘Mr Pothole’ and ‘Street Repairs’.
-The aim is to put the issue on everyone’s agenda and to encourage people to report potholes they encounter.
+There is now a national awareness day for potholes.
+Created by campaigners for the UK’s roads ‘Mr Pothole’ and ‘Street Repairs’, the aim is to put the issue on everyone’s agenda and to encourage people to report potholes they encounter.

 Potholes are a major highway hazard for road users.
 Unfortunately for cyclists, if they hit a pothole, they don’t just face a costly repair bill but also a strong possibility of personal injury or, in the worst cases, death.

-The interest in them is perhaps reflected by the fact that an hour-long documentary will be screened on ITV this evening in the prime 9pm – 10pm slot.
+The interest in them is perhaps reflected by the fact that an hour-long documentary was screened on ITV on National Pothole Day in January in the prime 9pm – 10pm slot.

-The programme will delve into the world of potholes on Britain’s roads which cause rage and roadworks – and are responsible for hundreds of injuries every year.
+The programme delved into the world of potholes on Britain’s roads which cause rage and roadworks – and are responsible for hundreds of injuries every year.

-To mark National Pothole Day, Wrekin Products is suggesting how potholes associated with failed ironwork installations can be reduced.
+To mark National Pothole Day, Wrekin Products suggested how potholes associated with failed ironwork installations can be reduced.

 Collapsed carriageway ironwork installations, and the potholes which result as the reinstatement chips away, are a far-too common sight.
 Potholes are reported to have cost local authorities £72m in compensation and legal costs since 2013.